R4yL-dev/glcmd/README.md

 **Version**: 0.1<br>
 **Date**: 04.05.25

-`glcmd` is a small command-line tool that interoperates with the libreview API to retrieve blood glucose information from a LibreLinkUp account,
+`glcmd` is a small command-line tool that interoperates with the libreview API to retrieve blood glucose information from a LibreLinkUp account.

+## Prerequisites

+- go 1.24.1

+> I haven't tested on anything other than Linux. `make install` puts the binary in `/usr/local/bin`, so I don't know if the folder is present on Mac.
+If not, you can `make` and paste the binary there into `bin/` wherever you like.

 ## Setup